 - Become acquainted with your resources – there are so many podcasts, videos, etc. If you have a question, there is an answer.

 - Have a mindset that leans toward growth – try to think with a positive perspective.
 For example, one yes might take ten no’s.

 A problem being a HerBusiness Premium Member has solved for Vanessa:

 “Last year when I was working on getting better at marketing, I had so many resources.
 It helped me become more skilled in an area that wasn’t my strong suit.”

 Vanessa’s ideal business is one where progress is constantly being made so she is able to assist her clients’ challenges in the best way possible.
 She would also like a level of income predictability.

-This post was authored by Sophie Grosserode.
-Sophie is completing a journalism internship with HerBusiness.
-She studies journalism and media at the University of Tennessee in the United States.
+This post was authored by Allison Mullin.
+Allison completed a journalism internship with HerBusiness.
+She studies editing, writing, and media at Florida State University in the United States.